Boeing takes hit to its reputation after 2 plane crashes

-NEW YORK (AP) — Boeing’s newest version of its best-selling airliner has crashed twice in less than six months, delivering a massive blow to the company’s reputation.
+NEW YORK (AP) — In an era of unprecedented airline safety, Boeing’s newest version of its best-selling airliner has crashed twice in less than six months, killing 346 people and delivering a massive blow to the company’s reputation.

-Critics have questioned Boeing’s decision not to voluntarily ground its planes as country after country pulled them from the sky.
+More than 40 countries either grounded the planes or refused to let them into their airspace after determining that Sunday’s crash of a 737 Max 8 in Ethiopia bore enough similarities to Indonesia’s Lion Air crash of the same model in October.
+After holding out for several days, the U.S. Federal Aviation Administration issued an emergency order grounding the planes.

-Boeing’s finances will take a hit as it faces lawsuits from victims’ families and compensation claims from airlines.
-It also faces delayed revenue from missed airplane deliveries and the expense of fixing its planes.
+Boeing’s reputation is damaged not only because of the crashes, but also its decision not to voluntarily ground the planes itself as country after country pulled them from the sky.

-But the airline industry has a long history of recovering from tragedy.
-And experts say the disasters are unlikely to have a lasting impact on Boeing’s brand or finances.
+The company’s finances will take a hit as it faces lawsuits from victims’ families, compensation claims from airlines, delayed revenue from missed plane deliveries and the expense of figuring out what went wrong and then fixing its planes.

 Most Read Business Stories